gekowa/SuperSMBServer/README.md

 ﻿# Super SMB Server

 Super SMB Server is an SMB file server that supports folder aggregation.
-It can server files in several separated folders on local disk as single smb share.
+It can serve files located in several folders on local disks as a single SMB share.

 ## What is folder aggregation?